LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 retroarch
 ```
+Now close RetroArch by closing out the window.
+If your in full screen mode, press F, and then close out the window.

 The default set of downloadable cores are ok, but the Playstation core isn't the best, since it only offers lower resolutins.
 To fix this we need to open a terminal and edit this file and change the URL: